StrongMind/culture/coaching/andromeda.md

   * Ask questions about anything sitting in In Progress more than one day (the dots on the cards)

 Take notes of what you are observing and share in #team-new52

+## Team Observation
+* Now that Andromeda's team lead has left, observe the team behavior
+* Take note of what is going well and opportunities for coaching

+Share observations in #team-new52